technomancy/leiningen/README.md

 1. [Download the script](http://github.com/technomancy/leiningen/raw/stable/bin/lein).
 2. Place it on your path and chmod it to be executable.

+I like to place it in ~/bin, but it can go anywhere on the $PATH.
 To track development of Leiningen you may use [the master version of the script](http://github.com/technomancy/leiningen/raw/master/bin/lein) instead.
 See the "Building" section below.